moby/moby/docs/sources/reference/api/docker_remote_api_v1.18.md

   -   **Ulimits** - A list of ulimits to be set in the container, specified as `{ "Name": <name>, "Soft": <soft limit>, "Hard": <hard limit> }`, for example:
         `Ulimits: { "Name": "nofile", "Soft": 1024, "Hard", 2048 }}`
+  -   **SecurityOpt**: A list of string values to customize labels for MLS systems, such as SELinux.
   -   **LogConfig** - Logging configuration to container, format `{ "Type": "<driver_name>", "Config": {"key1": "val1"}}
         Available types: `json-file`, `syslog`, `none`.